psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 > One for Peter, two for Paul,
 > Three for the One Who made us all.
 >
-> Another old Salopian Christmas Eve custom was after every infirm person in the village had been made the recipient of some good things from the farm for the morrow, every animal had been given an extra supply of food, and the servants had the yule log on the hearth in full blaze, for the head of the household to steal quietly out with a " feed," or the quantum of oats usually given to the horses, which he would place on the highest building in the yard, so that even the birds of the air might have a bountiful supply on the mor- row.
+> Another old Salopian Christmas Eve custom was after every infirm person in the village had been made the recipient of some good things from the farm for the morrow, every animal had been given an extra supply of food, and the servants had the yule log on the hearth in full blaze, for the head of the household to steal quietly out with a "feed," or the quantum of oats usually given to the horses, which he would place on the highest building in the yard, so that even the birds of the air might have a bountiful supply on the mor- row.
 This custom was specially observed was the winter a severe one and were berries scarce.

 Returning to Hallowe'en traditions, a note in *Bye-Gones* of [March 25th, 1891](https://journals.library.wales/view/2092910/2097085/9#?cv=9&m=220&h=soul+OR+cake&c=&s=&manifest=https%3A%2F%2Fdamsssl.llgc.org.uk%2Fiiif%2F2.0%2F2092910%2Fmanifest.json&xywh=-1261%2C-1%2C5186%2C3421), p53, describes a custom from the mid-1880s in Corwen, North Wales, 20 miles or so North West of Oswestry, on the other side of the English-Wales border:

 > HEL SOLOD.—
 >
 > I am informed by a native of Corwen (Mr Win.
-Owen, now of Dinas Mawddwy) that it was the custom at Corwen about thirty-five years ago for women and children to go from house to house on All Saints' Day (November 1) to collect cakes called " Solod."
-The custom was called " Hel Solod."
+Owen, now of Dinas Mawddwy) that it was the custom at Corwen about thirty-five years ago for women and children to go from house to house on All Saints' Day (November 1) to collect cakes called "Solod."
+The custom was called "Hel Solod."
 The cake was generally made of barley-flour, without any addition of more appetising ingredients than salt and water; and it was about one inch thick, and four inches in diameter.

-The author seems ot be of the opinion that the souling tradition continues to occur in Shropshire, although this may be based on readings from elsewhere rather than direct experience or hearsay:
+The author seems to be of the opinion that the souling tradition continues to occur in Shropshire, although this may be based on readings from elsewhere rather than direct experience or hearsay:

 > Souling, I am told, still prevails in Shropshire, where contributions are solicited by singing the following doggerel:—
 >